abchrisxyz/ergo-setup/README.md

 docker compose stop db
 ```

+### GraphQL

+The graphql server will run over http on port 3001.
+To use it with clients requiring https, put it behind a reverse proxy.

 ### Database volume

 Unlike the node, the database volume is mapped, not named.
 Mapped volumes make it easier to handle  Postresql upgrades.